Index

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

 The rate of first time offenders has been quite variable, but has generally been decreasing since 2014 (although the rate in 2015 was particularly low).
-The number of first time offenders decreased in 2020 – perhaps due to the COVID-19 pandemic – but increased slightly in 2021.
-Despite this increase, the rate in Hull is lower in 2021 than it was for 2019 and following a similar decreasing trajectory as it had been doing so since 2017.
+The number of first time offenders decreased significantly in 2020 – perhaps due to the COVID-19 pandemic – but increased slightly in 2021.
+With a further decrease in 2022, the rate in Hull is lower in 2022 than it was for 2019, and is following a similar decreasing trajectory as it has been mostly doing since 2014.

 Compared with benchmark